tejasytl/Data-Structure-and-Object-Representation/README.md

 # Data-Structure-and-Object-Representation
-Data Structures and Object Representation course Autumn 2018
+Data Structures and Object Representation Autumn 2018

 This repository contains codes submitted as part of assignments for the course Data Structures and Object Representation conducted by the Department of Electronics and Electrical Communication Engineering, IIT Kharagpur during Autumn 2018.